chrisputnam9/chrome-google-keep-full-screen/README.md

  6. You can modify the extension, save changes, then refresh **chrome://extensions** page to have them take effect.

+## Like the Extension?
+[Rate or review it
+here](https://chrome.google.com/webstore/detail/google-keep-full-screen-e/kcfmkpjpemonceecfpgamaahlkfpjhdk/reviews) to help others find it!

 ## Issues?
 Found a bug?
 Have a suggestion?